 With the exception of tobacco and controversial weapons companies – which are excluded from all of First Sentier Investors’ debt and equity products – no sector screening is carried out across all of our Global Credit strategies.
 We have considered implementing additional sector screens – such as gambling, alcohol and fossil fuels – but rather than applying blanket exclusions across all of our Global Credit strategies, we believe our credit analysts are best placed to assess which companies in these areas are investable and which are not.

-goals from the published list of Sustainable Development Goals (SDGs).
+Nor do we have stated portfolio objectives that target specific goals from the published list of Sustainable Development Goals (SDGs).
 Supported by the United Nations, these are a collection of 17 social, environmental and economic development objectives designed to be a “blueprint to achieve a better and more sustainable future for all”.
 Rather than selecting individual SDGs to focus on, we favour a more holistic approach.
 By encouraging all companies in which we invest to pursue best practice – and being willing to divest holdings where we do not believe adequate improvements are being made – we believe we can influence companies to improve their behaviour over time, for the benefit of society as a whole.
 If managed properly, effective management of ESG considerations can generate material benefits for society and the environment over the long term.

 Defaults erode capital, and make it much more difficult to achieve stated performance objectives.
 Our funds have experienced very few defaults over time, affirming the effectiveness of our approach to responsible investment and our focus on ESG risks.
 In the three years ending 31 December 2021, for example, we experienced no defaults at all.
 In that same period, according to Moody’s there were more than 350 defaults globally2.
 This cannot be due to good fortune; an unrelenting focus on companies’ management of evolving ESG-related risks has undoubtedly helped us avoid defaults over time.
 In our view, that is the primary purpose of active management in this asset class.